 Trimble has mitigated the potential future business risks of falling out of environmental compliance by using this solution.
 For example, when a shipment arrives into any European Union port, the port authority can prevent the company from bringing it into any EU member nation unless it can provide documentation proving compliance within two business days.

 Complying with conflict minerals regulations requires complex calculations.
-Trimble needs to determine the composition of each part, the percentage (e.g. parts per million) comprised of conflict minerals, such as tantalum, tin, gold or tungsten whose trade is contributing to an emergency humanitarian crisis; and where the minerals come from.
+Trimble needs to determine the composition of each part, the percentage (e.g. parts per million) comprised of conflict minerals, such as tantalum, tin, gold or tungsten whose trade is contributing to an emergency humanitarian crisis; as well as where the minerals come from.

 Keeping Up with Regulatory Changes

 International regulations change constantly.
 For example, in 2012, the EU RoHS ceramic capacitor exemption expired.
-In 2017, the European RoHS is due for extensive changes in scope that will require Trimble to potentially revamp an entire category of product to ensure compliance.
+In 2017, the European RoHS made extensive changes in scope that require Trimble to potentially revamp an entire category of product to ensure compliance.

 When regulations change, the company risks having to perform considerable product redesign if it does not have enough lead time to determine whether a product will be compliant under the new regulations or how it needs to change.
 Its old solution did not give Trimble adequate warning of impending changes.
 It was also time consuming to go back to product documentation to determine whether or not parts remained in compliance.
 When the ceramic capacitor exemption was about to expire, the effort had to start1.5 years prior.
 The company now instantly has much of the information it needs to ensure compliance with changing regulations.